Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Massacres For the New Heir

-But the emperor chose his late crown prince’s first son, his beloved grandson, as the legit heir of his empire, and commanded his other sons to support this young crown prince.
+But the emperor chose his late crown prince’s first son, his beloved grandson, as the legit heir of his empire and commanded his other sons to support this young crown prince.

 Dragon Shaped Jade Belt Hook of the Ming Dynasty — Xi'an Museum (Photo by Dongmaiying)

-Consequently, the emperor used some excuses to sentence many people, whom he suspected to have the potential to rebel; tens of thousands of people were executed in his later years.
+Consequently, the emperor used some excuses to sentence many people whom he suspected to have the potential to rebel; tens of thousands of people were executed in his later years.

 As a great emperor, Zhu Yuanzhang probably had not expected this to be a big mistake for the flawless empire that he left to his grandson.

-However, he overestimated the family bond, while severely underestimating the desire for power and the throne.
+However, he overestimated the family bond while severely underestimating the desire for power and the throne.

 Unearthed Stone Dragon Stigma of the Relic of The Forbidden City of Nanjing (Built in 1366 — 1392) of the Ming Dynasty — Nanjing Museum (Photo by Dongmaiying)

-Accomplishments of Hongwu Emperor Zhu Yuanzhang
+Accomplishments and Legacy of Hongwu Emperor Zhu Yuanzhang

-Zhu Yuanzhang joined the uprising army as a common soldier when he was 25, and established the Ming Dynasty when he was 40.
+Zhu Yuanzhang joined the uprising army as a common soldier when he was 25 and established the Ming Dynasty when he was 40.

 The Mausoleum of Emperor Zhu Yuanzhang and His Empress Ma — Ming Xiao Ling in Nanjing City

-Maybe, unlike Zhu Yuanzhang, most emperors still considered themselves allies of the bureaucracy, which was important assistance in their reign.
+Maybe, unlike Zhu Yuanzhang, most emperors still considered themselves allies of the bureaucracy, which was an important assistance in their reign.

 Generals and Soldiers of the Late Ming Dynasty in the Painting "Ping Fan De Sheng Tu", Painted Around 1573-1620 - National Museum of China